dlresende/extreme-carpaccio/clients/java/java-httpserver/README.md

 - `mvn clean install`

 ## Code
-The game server will post orders on /order endpoint.
+The game server will post orders on `/order` endpoint.
-OrderHttpHandler inner class inside MyHttpServer.java will handle this.
+`OrderHttpHandler` inner class inside `MyHttpServer.java` file will handle this so this is where to start coding.

 ## Run
 You don't need any application server.
 No Tomcat, no WAR to deploy.
 The server is embedded.